Skip to content

 Overview

-The official dial testing center is managed and maintained by Guance, with predefined domestic and international dial testing nodes.
-It can monitor and statistically analyze the availability of dial testing tasks in real-time, identifying network site performance issues and affected areas before users do.
+The official Testing Center is managed and maintained by Guance, with predefined domestic and international testing nodes.
+It can monitor and statistically analyze the availability of testing tasks in real time, discovering network site performance issues and affected scopes before the users do.

 Use Cases

-• Completely offline, wanting to implement a dial testing service on your own.
+• No network access at all, wanting to implement a testing service on your own.

-• Wanting to implement a dial testing service for internal websites.
+• Wanting to implement an internal website testing service.

 Prerequisites